saojs/sao/docs/advanced/api.md

 Type: `object` `boolean`<br>
 CLI alias: `--yes` `-y`

-Get template data from cli options.
-If `mockPrompts` is set we skip `prompt`.
+If `mockPrompts` is set we skip `prompts` and use the default values.

 To override the value of specific ones in CLI you can use: